 Amazon has proved its worth quite clearly in the E-commerce market and we all know what Amazon is capable of.
 The company is directly competing with the likes of Apple and Google.
 Thus, there is no doubt that it is one of the topmost Netflix Competitors.
 In fact, if there is anyone Netflix should be wary of – it would be Amazon prime video.

-Hulu is a subscription service offering video-on-demand services.
+Hulu is a subscription service offering video on demand services like netflix.
 Hulu is a joint venture between several entertainment bigwigs including Walt Disney, 21st Century Fox, and Time Warner among a few others.
 Hulu was divided into free service which was limited in content and paid service with a larger variety of content to choose from.

 In 2016, in partnership with Yahoo!, the free tier was spun into a venture between the two and named Yahoo!
 View while in May 2017 it launched a streaming service on live TV.
 As at 2013, Hulu’s revenue was 1 billion dollars with close to 32 million users as at April 2017.
 Founded in 2007, Hulu’s services include web syndication and TV production among others.